reillypidgeon/bacteria_genome_mining/README.md

 ## Purpose
 Find homologous sequences (or lack thereof) in genomes for a given taxonomic level, based on GTDB taxonomy (release 232). <br>
 <br>
-Useful for looking at the taxonomic distribution of genes (or proteins) and strain-level variation within species.
+Useful for looking at the taxonomic distribution of genes or proteins and strain-level variation within species.

 > [!IMPORTANT]
 > - Many of the scripts in this repository are formatted to run as SLURM (scheduled) jobs and are found in the ```slurm_scripts``` directory
-> - Some scripts (```download_scripts/02_genome_download.sh```) will require internet access to work, so they cannot be run in an interactive or scheduled job that has restricted internet access (e.g., in Compute Canada clusters like Narval)<br>
+> - Some scripts (```download_scripts/02_genome_download.sh```) will require internet access to work, so they cannot be run in an interactive or scheduled job that has restricted internet access (e.g. in Compute Canada clusters like Narval)<br>
 > - This repository is a work in progress - there may be bugs!

 ## Approach